framer/plugins/plugins/airtable/README.md

-# Framer Airtable Plugin
+# Airtable Plugin

-Framer Airtable Sync Plugin
+Plugin for syncing Airtable tables into the Framer CMS.

 **By:** @sakib25800, @triozer, and @benjamindenboer